 - Mushroom Samba: Holli gives Viva one of her mum's "calming tablets".
 Viva ends up sitting on the stairs waving to herself and muttering about her loving robins.

 - Nature Abhors a Virgin: At least in Saz's mind as she wants to lose her virginity with her crush.
 Viva and Holli are virgins as well, although they don't seen to make a big deal of it like Saz does.

-- It's mentioned later in series 2 that Viva did successfully sleep with Rocky.
-It's also heavily implied that Saz did lose her virginity as well.
+- Series 2 then mentions that Viva did successfully sleep with Rocky and that Saz did lose her virginity.

 - Parents Walk In at the Worst Time: The finale of the first season had Rob and Anna returning to vacation and discovering the girls in various stages of undress with boys.